Lawmakers consider banning Minnesota's most widely used pesticide

 Studies have shown that prenatal exposure increases the risk of attention disorders, she said.

-"This about ensuring that children born in Minnesota have the opportunity to reach their full potential in terms of cognitive ability," she said during the hearing.
+"This is about ensuring that children born in Minnesota have the opportunity to reach their full potential in terms of cognitive ability," Bennett said during the hearing.

 Evidence on the pesticide's harm has been clear for more than 20 years, said Emily Marquez, staff scientist at the Pesticide Action Network, a group that has been pushing federal and state regulators to ban chlorpyrifos.